-In order to remedy the shortcomings of RED, this section proposes and evaluates a fundamentally different queue management algorithm called BLUE.
-Using both simulation and experimentation, BLUE is shown to overcome many of RED's shortcomings.
+In order to remedy the shortcomings of RED, we propose, implement, and evaluate a fundamentally different queue management algorithm called BLUE.
+Using both simulation and experimentation, we show that BLUE overcomes many of RED's shortcomings.
 RED has been designed with the objective to (1) minimize packet loss and queueing delay, (2) avoid global synchronization of sources, (3) maintain high link utilization, and (4) remove biases against bursty sources.
 This section shows how BLUE either improves or matches RED's performance in all of these aspects.
-The results also show that BLUE converges to the ideal operating point shown in Figure 2 in almost all scenarios, even when used with very small buffers.
+The results also show that BLUE converges to the ideal operating point shown in Figure 1(b) in almost all scenarios, even when used with very small buffers.